Brar21/Python_Learning/README.md

     3. Can we skip number according to odd/even format? ans.
 Yes, you can do this.
     4. How can we do this?
-       Ans.For clearification come in file name "RangeFunctions.py"
+       Ans.For clearification come in file name "RangeFunctions.py".

   # Else conditon with For loop -
     - this will help to now that our condition change to False. "you can asume this" example in "RangeFunction.py" file.

   # Break statement in Pyhton -
     - Break is used to stop the loop on certain point or conditon. when that point is valid or condition gonna true loop will stop automaticaly.
-Let understand will example in file name "RangeFunctions.py"
+Let understand with example in file name "RangeFunctions.py".

+  # Continue statement in Pyhton -
+    - Continue will use to skip something from intration on problem .More easy way "jab hume kisi ko ignore krna ho to bus uski baat  unsunna krdo."
+Same we are doing this here Let understand with example in file name "RangeFunctions.py".

+  # Pass statement in Pyhton -
+    - We mostly use "Pass" on there where if condition is pass but nothing to do with that in those cases you can use Pass.
+      *Example hume logo ko jab koi kam nai krne mood nai hota to hum kisi ki baat ka koi rply nai dete* I know you need example on this and i know you where you have to check.